deltachat/interface/uri-schemes.md

 implementations should be somewhat tolerant:

 - both `dclogin:` and `dclogin://` should work
-- both short names and full names should be parsed for properties (though short names are preferred)
+- only implement short names (not the full names they stand for)
 - have a test for usename+extention@host cases
 - if version is bigger than whats implemented tell the user to update

 ## **DCWEBRTC**